Carnivalesque installation image

 2024

-Visual Aids, Postcards from the Edge, Berry Campbell Gallery, NYC
+Visual Aids, Postcards from the Edge, Berry Campbell Gallery, NY

 Toni-Lee Sangastiano: Carnivalesque,* Lucille M. and Richard F. X. Spagnuolo South Gallery at Georgetown University, Washington DC (August 2022-May 2023)